ondrs/Hi/readme.md

     "ondrs/hi": "dev-master"

 Create a new Hi instance.
-You can spacify if you are looking for a name or a surname.
+You can specify if you are looking for a name or a surname.
 The constructor parameter is optional.
 So if you are not sure, leave it blank.

     $hi = new Hi(Hi::TYPE_SURNAME);

 And get your greeting

-    $greeting = $hi->getGreeting('plšek');
+    $greeting = $hi('plšek', Hi::SEX_MALE);

 You will receive an sdtClass object with 4 properties or a FALSE in the case that greeting generator have not been successful.